-Just like the holidays, employee stock purchase plan (ESPP) enrollment is right around the corner for most companies.
+Regardless of season, it always feels like employee stock purchase plan (ESPP) enrollment is right around the corner.
 And, if you’re like most companies, you’re likely pondering how to make this year better than the last.
 Success for most companies means participation, and participation requires that you have an effective way of getting your employees to pay attention to deadlines (and understand what they mean).

 1 – Do A Treat Drop

 Everyone enjoys a treat, and you can use that to your advantage.
 Ride the coattails of an upcoming holiday and do a themed, branded treat drop!
 Find a treat (healthy or otherwise, perhaps a frosted cookie or a branded pen or notepad), and drop it off on the desk of each employee you’d like to reach.
 The treat is only part of the equation – add a branded note with each treat to really emphasize your message.

 The note card should be specific, and concise – the instructions should include only what you need the employee to know or do.
 This includes any deadlines or important dates, and the action you want them to take.

 2 – Host Open Office Hours

 Office hours provide an open avenue for your employees to get their questions answered in a one-on-one setting (may be less intimidating than raising a hand in a large group).
 Find an open but informal space, like a breakroom or other open lounge area, and post up for a specific time frame.